GameDEV-UPC/max-developer-guide/README.md

 ### Consistency
-In order to keep editing consistent, all regular text lines must be maximum 80 columns long, although there a few exceptions:
+In order to keep editing consistent, all regular text lines must be maximum 80 columns long, although there are a few exceptions:
 - If a hyperlink is the last element of the line
 - If a command is the last element of the line
 - Code blocks adhere to the Max formatting standard instead